It’s a handy tool to help you work out the most fertile time in your cycle, but can an ovulation test detect pregnancy, too?

 LH is the hormone sent from your brain to your ovaries with the message: Release the egg!

 So, a positive result on your ovulation test means that you’re likely to ovulate in the next day or so.

-Armed with that info, you can then time sex or fertility treatments to maximize your chances of getting pregnant.
+Armed with that info, you can then time sex or fertility treatments, such as IUI, to maximize your chances of getting pregnant.

 A home pregnancy test measures a different hormone in your urine—human chorionic gonadotropin (hCG).